PhillipSenn/watney/help.md

 ### ?term

-Lookup CMFL tags or functions, or any term for which a custom description has been provided.
+Lookup CFML tags or functions, or any term for which a custom description has been provided.

 ### !lookup -export [md|markdown|text|json]